Germany: WWII bomb explosion injures several near Munich train station | DW | 01.12.2021

 A WWII-era aerial bomb was the cause of the blast, Bavarian Interior Minister Joachim Herrmann said during a visit to the site.

-Workers accidentally hit the 250-kilogram (551-pound) bomb while conducting drilling work, he added.
+Workers accidentally hit the 250-kilogram (551-pound) bomb while conducting drilling work, he said.

+Herrmann added that he was shocked when he heard of the incident, initially fearing it was a deliberate attack.

-Germany's Deutsche Bahn rail service said it has suspended rail service as a precaution as the explosion happened near a bridge where all trains in and out of the station must pass.
+Germany's Deutsche Bahn rail service suspended rail service for several hours as a precaution as the explosion happened near a bridge where all trains in and out of the station must pass.
+By early afternoon, trains had resumed running.

 The discovery of bombs left from fighting during World War II is a fairly common occurrence in Germany, although explosions are rare.